helsingborg-stad/coding-conventions/server/php.md

 All plugins may have some functions that should be swift and easy to implement in other plugins or themes.
 These function should be placed in a single file called Public.php.
 This function is the only file containing function that doesn't have to be object orientated.

 # Vendor packages
 You may use any vendor package that is required, but it should be implemented as loose as possible (eg. with wrapper functions).
 This is because there may be a need to replace it in the future.
+The formatting of vendor packages (PSR/PEAR etc) is not important, but they shoould be object orientated.

+All vendor packages should be reviewed before a requie.
+This is a very important aspect as they may introduce unsuspected issues in the future.

 # Omitting end tags & shorthands
 The end tag ```php ?> ``` should not be used in any case.
 If you feel the urge to use it, you are proboly doing it wrong.